Social Work (SOWK)

 Pre-requisites: SOWK 476.

-This course introduces the theory and practice of behavioral and cognitive behavioral assessment and intervention.
-Key concepts of applied behavior analysis, including behavioral assessment and interventions, and evaluating these interventions are taught and practice.
+Introduces the theory and practice of behavioral and cognitive behavioral assessment and intervention.
+Key concepts of applied behavior analysis, including behavioral assessment and interventions, and evaluating these interventions are taught and practiced.
 Students learn and practice the process of cognitive restructuring with thoughts and pervasive beliefs.

 SOWK 449.
 GRIEF, LOSS AND RESILIENCE.
 4 Credits.